lovechants/chess-programming/README.md

 4. ~~Change self play functionality (done)~~
 5. ~~Logging (Done)~~ -> Needs Improvement
 6. ~~Store more data for visualization (Done)~~
-8. Containerize
+7. Containerize
-9. Allow for building from source (Will be done with Rust, Zig, or Go rewrite)
+8. Allow for building from source (Will be done with Rust, Zig, or Go rewrite)
 * Mostly Rust build for Cargo and build capabilities
+9. Allow for version control, versions 1 and 2 directories will stay for the time being or I will get lazy and never do it

 ---